 Sessions to explore and deepen our connection with music.
 No previous experience or musical knowledge needed – all are welcome.
 To include listening, cultural and historical background, discussion and sharing time.

-- OR A limited number of concessionary places are available on request.
-Please get in touch if cost would be an obstacle to attending – I would like this to be accessible to those who would benefit from this
+Please get in touch if finances are an obstacle to paying £255 – a limited number of bursary places are available, and there’s also the option to pay in instalments – I would like this to be accessible to those who would benefit from this

 Previous courses